bigsky77/twitter-agent/README.md

 2. Start a Python virtual environment `python -m venv venv` and then `source activate venv/bin/activate` (optional but HIGHLY recommended).
 3. Install the required packages: `pip install -r requirements.txt`.
 4. Copy the .env.example file to .env: `cp .env.example .env`.
 This is where you will set the ENV variables.
+5. Copy the example_tokens.yml file to `tokens.yml` This is where you will input each Agents Access Token and Secret
-5. Set your OpenAI, and Twitter API keys in your new .env file.
+6. Set your OpenAI, and Twitter API keys in your new .env file.
+7. Run `python src/auth.py` to retrieve you Access Token and Access Token Secret
+8. Paste these values in the `tokens.yml` file alongside the Agent name and strategy to run

 ### Execution